-The Colorado Department of Education has approved Fort Lewis College for teacher education at the elementary level, and at the secondary level in the following areas: Art.
-Biology, Business Education (secretarial and non-secretarial), Chemistry, English, General Science, History, Mathematics, Music, Physical Education, Physical Science, and Spanish.
+The Colorado Department of Education has approved Fort Lewis College for teacher education at the elementary level, and at the secondary level in the following areas: Art, Biology, Business Education (secretarial and non-secretarial), Chemistry, English, General Science, History, Mathematics, Music, Physical Education, Physical Science, and Spanish.
+The Teacher Education Program is also accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+Accreditation by NCATE provides for reciprocal certification in 31 states.